Monday, 20 June 2016

-For once the sun was shining as we crawled out of our tent, and there was even another human being awake, an elderly cyclist soaking up the warmth from the comfort of a folding chair.
+As we crawled out of our tent, the sun was shining for once, and there was even another human being awake, – an elderly cyclist soaking up the warmth from the comfort of a folding chair.

-The first was on the corner of a square with a tall clock tower in the middle and the Hôtel de Ville at the back.
-It had a pleasant outlook but the terrace was in shade at this hour, so we went over to the second one and sat in the sunshine, or rather in the diffuse glow of sun through light cloud.
+Both bars were in a square with a tall clock tower in the middle and the Hôtel de Ville at the back.
+The first had a pleasant outlook but the terrace was in shade at this hour, so we went over to the second one and sat in the sunshine, or rather in the diffuse glow of sun through light cloud.

-From there it was not far down to the main Loire, and after crossing the bridge we turned upstream for half a kilometre until we came to the stretch of water connecting the river to the Lateral Canal.
+From there it was not far down to the main Loire (the one with water), and after crossing the bridge we turned upstream for half a kilometre until we came to a short channel connecting the river to the Lateral Canal.